manggapu/ciscospark/README.md

 - Requires pip install requests-toolbelt

 Features:
-- Maps exactly to all functions and parameters of the 7 main APIs
+- Maps to all functions and parameters of the 7 main APIs
 - These include people, rooms, messages, teams, memberships, team memberships, webhooks

 sample.py shows you how to start using ciscospark today!